Categories

 Good harvests, rare wars, and medical advances increased the life expectancy among Swedes.
 But some time into the 19th century, Sweden began to face some issues.
 More and more children were surviving to adulthood, and more people would have to share the land that belonged to the family.
 The land was simply not enough, so many people had to live without their own land.

 For these, the alternative was either to become agricultural laborers or to move to the cities and their growing industries.
 Life as a peasant was low-paid, with long hours and often a very poor standard of living.
-While industrial wages were higher than those in agriculture, the crowded conditions, dirt, and disease provided an even worse living environment for many Swedish workers.
+Although industrial wages were higher than those in agriculture, the crowded conditions, dirt, and disease created an even harsher living environment for many Swedish workers.

-The difficulties of establishing a home and farm, the poor standard of living for workers, the economic downturn, and the years of emergency in the 1860s, helped boost emigration.
+Challenges in establishing homes and farms, along with low standards of living for workers, an economic downturn, and the crisis of the 1860s, contributed to increased emigration.
 The United States offered the prospect of a home on land, jobs, and a higher standard of living.
 The Swedes were not slow to take the bait.
 In total, around one million Swedes emigrated to the United States, which was one-fifth of Sweden’s population.
 To achieve the same population reduction today, around two million Swedes would have to leave Sweden.

 The government wanted to keep the Swedish population in Sweden so that the workforce necessary for the country’s economic development would not migrate to North America.
 The government was afraid that Sweden would completely lose its young population through emigration, and without young people, the country had no future.
 At the beginning of the 20th century, an inquiry was launched to find out what could be done to encourage Swedes to stay in their homeland.
 One of the proposals made by the inquiry was to provide better housing for the population.

 The aim was to build out the housing shortage.
-Said and done, the Swedish single-family home movement was launched.
+With that said and done, the Swedish single-family home movement was initiated.
 As it goes without saying, a true Swedish home was in the countryside, not in the city.
 Because cities were both crowded and filthy, people gradually preferred houses in the countryside.

 This owner-occupier movement is also the origin of many of the Falu red houses we see around Sweden today.
 By this time, the Falun red or Falu red had become a symbol of national romanticism, which celebrated the homeland and rural life of the red farms.
 So when new Swedish homes began to be built, Falu red was the obvious choice for painting a house.
 Sweden had suffered a bit of an identity crisis at the beginning of the 20th century because so many Swedes had left the country and the Swedish-Norwegian Union had just dissolved.
 Therefore, red was the ideal color for reshaping the nation’s image.